 2. You feel like you’re taken for granted

-3. Your Sugar Daddy/Mummy wants to get intimate but you don’t want to
+3. Your partner wants to get intimate but you don’t want to

-Never feel obligated to have sex with someone unless you want to be.
+Never feel obligated to have sex with someone unless you want to.
 Nobody has the right to make you go further than you want to.
 Remind your partner of your arrangement.
 You have your rights to say no at any time.
-If your sugar daddy/mummy tries to talk you into doing something against your will, here are some ideas of what you can say in return:
+If your sugar daddy/mummy tries to talk you into doing something against your will, here are some ideas to what you can say in return:

-‘‘I had a lot of fun on our dates but I just don’t feel that chemistry with you.’’
+‘‘I had a lot of fun on our dates but I just don’t feel that kind of chemistry with you.’’

 ‘’You are great as a sugar daddy/mummy, but I’m just not interested in you like that.’’